WeeBeasties/microbiology-laboratory-manual/README.md

-# Welcome!

 ![Blood agar](/assets/blood.jpg)

 >_This project is currently being assembled and cleaned up.
 Sorry for the mess.
 I hope to have this work finished by Christmas 2016..._

+Welcome everyone.
 This project is a free (as in pizza) and open source Microbiology laboratory manual.
 It has been developed by [Dr. Clifton Franklund](http://franklund-micro.com) at [Ferris State University](http://www.ferris.edu).
 This suite of over 30 laboratory exercises was created the fundamentals of General Microbiology and the skill of keeping a laboratory notebook.
 You can view or download this book in HTML, PDF, MOBI, or ePUB formats from this site.

 ## Get the files for yourself